sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.57.0 =
+= 5.58.0 =
+* Improvement: display of videos in the area above reviews in the [cusrev_all_reviews] shortcode and on product pages = 5.57.0 =
 * Improvement: an area above reviews in the [cusrev_all_reviews] shortcode to display media files uploaded by customers
 * Improvement: accessibility labels for elements on review widgets